 - LLP registration is mandatory under the act.
 The incorporation certificate is conclusive proof of its formation.
 All partners will have to acquire DSC and DIN (form-7), take the approval for LLP name (form-1), submit for incorporation (form-2), acquire incorporation certificate, submit for LLP agreement (form-3) and submit for partner consent (form-4).
 Stamp duty on the LLP agreement has to be paid according to the state stamp act.

 - Only body corporate or individual can become a partner in LLP.
 A HUF or firm is neither a body corporate or an individual, and thus they are not allowed to be a partner in LLP.
 There is no upper limit on a maximum number of partners in LLP, but it requires a minimum of two partners.\

+There are some important things to keep in mind when it comes to taxation for limited liability partnership.
 Partnership formulated under the LLP Act, 2008 will be treated as partnership firm akin to a partnership formed under Indian partnership act, 1932.
 According to income tax, 1961, the word partner, partnership, and firm should include LLP, partner of the LLP, and LLP.
 Both of them can get a deduction of interest on loan and capital from partners up to 12% on salary, PA, bonus commission, royalty or remuneration by whatever name called to a working partner can deduct up to the maximum following limit.
 The income tax rate for LLP is: